Watercycle/CGarbageCollector/README.md

 ====================
 1. Allocation tries to reuse memory, or asks the system for more.
 2. Extra meta data is squirreled away beneath the requested memory, and saved to a linked list.
-3. Occasionally the garbage collector will - collect.
+3. Occasionally the garbage collector will - well, collect.
   1. scan the heap (our linked list), the stack, and initialized variables
   2. mark pieces of memory in our heap that have been referenced in (a) as being 'actively used'
   3. make memory in the heap once again usable by marking it as "free" if it is not being 'actively used'